Horseriding in the Loch Ness valley

-We offer qualified instruction in dressage, jumping, stable management, western riding and training horses.
+We offer qualified instruction in dressage, jumping, stable management and training horses.
 Endurance riding is a speciality.
 Qualified instruction can be given on your horse or ours.
-Regular competitions are held at the centre in all disciplines.
+Dressage competitions are held at the centre.

 We have an indoor school and outdoor arena plus some XC fences.
 We offer spectacular off road hacking and are located on the 50 mile loop Trail of the 7 Lochs.
 We are more than happy to make provision for you to take photos on your ride but we do not allow the use of Go-Pros or similar.